int128/ghcp/README.md

 If the branch exists, ghcp cannot update the branch by fast-forward and will fail.

+ghcp performs a commit operation as follows:

-An author and committer of a commit are set to the login user depending on the token. ghcp does not create a new commit if the branch has same files, that prevents an empty commit. ghcp does not read the current Git config and Git state and you need to always set owner and name of a repository.
+- An author and committer of a commit are set to the login user depending on the token.
+- It does not create a new commit if the branch has same files, that prevents an empty commit.
+- It does not read the current Git config (`.gitconfig`) and Git state (`.git`) and you need to always set owner and name of a repository.
+- It excludes `.git` directory.

 ### Working with CI